22 min

 A character's dialogue is a rich source of insights.
 Their tone—whether it's sarcastic, earnest, or timid—sheds light on their emotions and attitudes.
 Their choice of words, such as a formal language or slang preference, reflects their background and education.
 Mannerisms, like stuttering, nervous tics, or assertive body language, offer cues about their inner struggles and self-confidence.
 Scrutinizing these aspects of speech illuminates the character's true nature.

-Actions that Define a Character: Brave Acts, Betrayals, Sacrifices
+Actions that Define a Character: Brave Acts, Betrayals, and Sacrifices

 A character's actions, whether acts of courage, betrayal, or sacrifice, define their essence.
 Courageous deeds demonstrate their values and convictions.
 Betrayals reveal moral complexity or flaws in the persona.
 Sacrifices demonstrate selflessness or inner conflicts.
 Character analysis is the process of deducing a person's essential beliefs, their malleability, and the overarching themes of a story from their behavior.